Mike Preston's report card after Ravens' 24-10 win over Browns

 Defensive line: The loss of tackle Brandon Williams to injury will hurt, but the Ravens have a lot of depth at this position.
 Tackle Michael Pierce got a lot of pressure on the quarterbacks and Brent Urban played a strong game, and always seems to play better in the second half than the first.
 Grade: C+

 Linebackers: The young players, Tyus Bower and Tim Williams, made major contributions and they will only get better.
 Strongside linebacker Matthew Judon turned in a solid effort and C.J.
 Mosley led all players with 10 tackles, but he blew several coverage assignments.
-Mosley, though, can really run to the ball.
+Terrell Suggs outplayed Pro Bowl tackle Joe Thomas.
 Grade: B

 Secondary: There were times when the Browns simply made some nice catches but the Ravens had several busted assignments.
 If they were playing a good team they would have paid in possibly touchdowns or field goals.
 The Ravens need to find a nickel cornerback and cornerback Jimmy Smith has to play better with his feet instead of reaching.
 Safety Eric Weddle is slow playing center field and closing in on the deep ball.
 Grade: C-